Final exam study guide: Practice exam 1

 - You have collected samples of soil from five sites in a marsh in Lewes, DE.
 You want to know which site has the highest nitrogen fixation rate.
 You divide each soil sample into 10 flasks and measure the acetylene reduction activity (a measure of nitrogen fixation) in each flask.
 What test should you use?

 - Your lab is studying three different species of pathogenic bacteria, and you want to know which of four detergents is best for cleaning up.
 You put 1 ml of a culture of species A on a lab bench, let it dry, then wipe it with a 1% solution of detergent X. Then you touch a sterile agar plate to the spot on the lab bench, then count the colonies after 24 hours.
-You do this 5 times for each bacterium with each detergent.
+You do this 5 times for each species of bacterium with each kind of detergent.
 What test should you use?

 - You are studying the effect of diet and exercise on longevity.
 You put